9 Weird Reasons Your Pee Smells Funny

 You may have diabetes

 Sweet, honey-like urine may smell like you’re doing something right but it actually could be a sign that you have diabetes mellitus.
 As excess sugar spills into your urine, it creates a sweet, sugary smell (and taste).
 In this day and age, urologists run blood tests, not taste tests, to check for diabetes.
 But back in the 17th century, urologists would analyze urine samples for diabetes by using three of their senses: sight, smell, and taste.
 Thomas Mayo, a physician in 1675, described the taste of diabetic urine as “wonderfully sweet, as if it were imbued with honey or sugar.”
 A sweet taste and smell was typically a surefire sign that a patient had diabetes.
 If you notice any sudden unusual smells in your urine (good or bad), make an appointment with your doctor to get checked out.
-Make sure you know these 9 medical reasons you have to pee all the time.
+The smell of your pee and even the color of your pee are just a few of the strange symptoms that can signal a serious disease.

 You ingest a lot of vitamin B-6